This car computer problems page will connect you to in-depth and detailed articles about common automotive sensor problems.

 If you have a GMC or Chevrolet truck you might see a variety of warning messages come up on the driver information center.
 See how to fix the reduced engine power warning for little or no cost.

-EVAP system codes are near the top of the common car computer problems that turn on the check engine light.
-Review a list of the cheap plastic parts responsible for many Vapor Canister Purge Problems.
+Small vapor leak codes remain near the top of common failures that turn on the check engine light.
+Even Toyota has a common fuel vapor purge solenoid problem.
+Review a list of other cheap plastic parts responsible for vapor canister purge issues.

 Speaking of emission system vapor codes, If you have a GM car or truck from the 2000 decade you might have a fuel tank pressure sensor issue at some point.
 See how to test and replace the part.